 Our clients have seen up to 14x performance boosts in marketing ROI.
 Try Growth Intelligence today and see what we can do for your business.

 Tom has worked at the BBC World Service, the Times of India and business intelligence firm Screen Digest.
 Tom graduated with the top first in his year from Oxford.
-He defined the original algorithms and the theoretical principles behind the core software of Growth Intelligence and now leads customer development.
+He defined the original algorithms and the theoretical principles behind the core software of Growth Intelligence and now leads company strategy.